jimschenchen/CSC309-Petpal/README.md

 + Frontend and backend are hosted as two separate projects on Vercel.
 + Go to [Vercel](vercel.com), add new project, select the repo holding your code, `Root Directory` select to `frontend` if you are hosting `frontend` first.
 Click deploy.
 Create a new project and select `Root Directory` as `backend` to host our `backend`.
 Select `Framework Preset` as `Create React Project` if you are hosting `backend`.
 + Go to `settings` -> `Environment Variables` and add all the Environment Variables there.
 Please refer to section [Environment Variables](#environment-variables) .
-+ Note: Since serverless deployment is stateless, local storage and local database are not allowed.
++ **Note**: Since serverless deployment is stateless, local storage and local database are not allowed.
 Please setup your own database and your own storage and set Environment Variables properly in section [Environment Variables](#environment-variables).

 ### Postgresql
 We are using [supabase](https://supabase.com/) as our Postgresql.
-Create an account, create an project and copy all the database information to [Environment Variables (#environment-variables).
+Create an account on [supabase](https://supabase.com/), create an project and copy all the database information to [Environment Variables](#environment-variables).

+### Storage
+We are using AWS S3 as our storage.
+You can check this tutorial to create your S3: [tutorial](https://testdriven.io/blog/storing-django-static-and-media-files-on-amazon-s3/).
+Then add your S3 information to [Environment Variables](#environment-variables).

 ## Environment Variables